TalkingJupiter/REPACSS-VPN/external-pages/disconnect-mac.md

-# Disconnecting from TTUnet VPN
+# Disconnecting from TTUnet VPN on Mac

 1. In your Mac's menu bar, click the GlobalProtect icon.<br>
 ![Alt Text](images/mac/disconnect.png)<br>